Dave Leduc: 2019–2023: WLC, Lethwei in USA and vacating title

-On March 9, 2019, despite a long-running feud with the promotion, Leduc announced that he had signed an exclusive contract with the World Lethwei Championship.
-The exclusive contract would make it impossible for him to defend his various world titles.
+On March 9, 2019, despite a long-running feud with the promotion, Leduc announced that he had signed an exclusive contract with the World Lethwei Championship which would make it impossible for him to defend his world titles from other Lethwei organizations.

 On March 25, 2019, Leduc held a press conference at the Karaweik Palace in Yangon, Myanmar announcing that he was relinquishing three of his four Lethwei world titles.
-The three titles in question included the MLWC Title, Air KBZ Aung Lan Championship title and the ILFJ Openweight Lethwei World title, but keeping the Golden Belt, therefore remaining the Openweight Lethwei World Champion under traditional rules.
+The three titles included the MLWC Title, Air KBZ Aung Lan Championship title and the ILFJ Openweight Lethwei World title, but keeping the Lethwei Golden Belt, therefore remaining the openweight Lethwei World Champion under traditional rules.
+Leduc became the sports channel ambassador for Canal+ Myanmar.

-WLC debut

-For his promotional debut, Leduc was offered to face TUF 11 & TUF 25 competitor and UFC veteran Seth Baczynski.
-The bout was scheduled as the main event of WLC 9: King of Nine Limbs in Mandalay, Myanmar for the inaugural Cruiserweight World Lethwei Championship.
+In 2019, for his promotional debut at World Lethwei Championship, Leduc was set to face TUF 11 & TUF 25 competitor and UFC veteran Seth Baczynski.
+The bout was scheduled as the main event of WLC 9: King of Nine Limbs inside Mandalar Thiri Indoor Stadium in Mandalay, Myanmar for the inaugural Cruiserweight World Lethwei Championship.
 Baczynski felt confident leading up to the fight because he had significantly more fighting experience than Leduc.
+The weigh ins and face-off was officiated by Full Metal Dojo founder Jon Nutt presenting the WLC belt.
 On August 2, 2019, Leduc landed an elbow strike which exploded Bacynski's left ear and then knocked him out with punches to win the inaugural Cruiserweight World Lethwei Championship.
 Following his performance, Leduc was invited on The Joe Rogan Experience podcast by Joe Rogan and both men discussed Lethwei.
 Leduc announced that the WLC had plans to host an event in the United States.

-Spotlight on Lethwei
+On 7 November 2020, Leduc was challenged by American Cyrus Washington for the second and final time to determine who is the best foreign Lethwei fighter.
+The fight was under traditional Lethwei rules at the Outlaw Saloon in Cheyenne, Wyoming inside a cage and Leduc won the fight by TKO.
+Leduc retained the Lethwei openweight world title.

+On January 29, 2023, Leduc officially vacated the openweight Lethwei World Championship title before the fight between Tun Tun Min and Thway Thit Win Hlaing.
+As soon as the fight started the title was up for grabs.
+In the event where the champion vacates the title, the two top contenders are required to fight for the belt.
+In these cases, in order to have a champion, the fight cannot end in a draw, a winner must obligatory be declared even if there is no knockout.
+Tway Thit Win Hlaing was awarded the title and succeeded Leduc as Myanmar openweight champion.